hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintC/us012/01.requirements-engineering/Readme.md

-# US 005 - To register a Store
+# US 012 - To import information from a legacy system

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a system administrator, I want to register a store.
+As a system administrator, I want to import information from a legacy  system that has been in use in several agencies.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each store in the network has a store manager and the set of stores is managed by a store network manager.
+>	Import information from a legacy system that has been in use in several agencies.

 **From the client clarifications:**

-> **Question:** Does a store designation have to be detailed?
+> **Question:**  In the legacy File provided, on the Location, I assume that the structure of the cell is: Address, City, State, and postal code.
+Assuming that this is the right structure, shouldn't the districts of the cities be there as well?
 >
-> **Answer:** The ID is an integer number.
-An example of the store location is: 71 ST. NICHOLAS DRIVE, NORTH POLE, FAIRBANKS NORTH STAR, AK, 99705.
-An example phone number is (907) 488-6419.
+> **Answer:** Please check carefully the legacy file.
+For instance, in line 5 we get "71 ST. NICHOLAS DRIVE, NORTH POLE, FAIRBANKS NORTH STAR,  AK, 99705".
+When loading the data, you should consider location addresses with and without district info.

-> **Question:** When a System Administrator (admin) makes a request to register a new employee or a new network branch (or any other alteration), does the System ask for the admin credentials (login, password)?
+> **Question:**  From the provided CSV file, our team infers that this feature is meant to import data related to announcements only and not other data like, for example, employee information.
+Is this correct?
 >
-> **Answer:** The System Administrator should be logged in the application.
+> **Answer:** The System Administrator should be able to load any file with the extension csv.
+The file content must be validated, showing a message to the system administrator if the file is empty or its content is not in the requested format.

-> **Question:** To register an employee I need to allocate him with a branch.
-To register a branch I need an employee (to be local manger) but I can't create the employee because I have no branch and I can’t create the branch because I have no employee.
+> **Question:**  Also, in relation to AC2, can we assume that a CSV file is any file whose filename ends with ".csv"?
 >
-> **Answer:**  Thank you for identifying this issue.
-We already updated the project description.
-When a store is created in the system, the System Administrator should not set the Store Manager.
-When registering a store, the System Administrator should introduce the following information: an ID, a designation/name, a location, a phone number and an e-mail address.

-> **Question:** Could you please share how will the designation of new stores be made, is there a pattern perhaps?
->
-> **Answer:**  There is no pattern.
-The System Administrator can introduce any designation/name.
-The designation/name should have at most forty characters.

-> **Question:** Will the System Administrator be able to choose a location from a list of available locations (defined elsewhere in the application) or will he be able to submit any location he wants?
->
-> **Answer:**  The System Administrator can submit any location.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
+* **AC1:** The system administrator must be able to choose a file to import.
-* **AC2:** Id is an integer number.
-* **AC3:** The designation/name should have at most forty characters.
+* **AC2:** The system should only accept CSV files
+* **AC3:** The file content must be validated, showing a message to the system administrator if the file is empty or its content is not in the requested format.
+* **AC4:** The import operation, when successful, should trigger a success message to the system administrator.

 ### 1.4.
 Found out Dependencies